Send us a message

 The core difference comes down to one question: Is your right to get paid conditional or unconditional?
 If you still have work to do before you can bill, you have a contract asset.
 If you’ve done everything required and are just waiting for the payment due date, you have an account receivable.
 A common mistake is booking all earned revenue as an account receivable immediately, which can misrepresent your financials and cause audit issues.
 Properly distinguishing between these two items is a cornerstone of accurate revenue recognition and a clear sign of a well-managed finance function.

-When Do You Have a Contract Asset?
+How to Know if You Have a Contract Asset

 Understanding when to recognize a contract asset versus an account receivable is a common hurdle for finance teams, but it doesn't have to be complicated.
 A contract asset comes into play when you've done some of the work for a customer and earned the revenue, but you don't yet have an unconditional right to bill them for it.
 Think of it as a placeholder on your balance sheet that says, "We've earned this money, but we have to complete another step before we can send the invoice."